alluniq/validated-fields/README.md

     rails generate validated_fields:javascript

 The command above will install `validated-fields.js` file in your `public/javascripts/` directory.
-All you need to do in order to use the built-in validators is to include the .js file and implement validation callbacks:
+All you need to do in order to use the built-in validators is to include that file in your views and implement validation callbacks:

     $(document).ready(function() {
-		ValidatedFields.initialize(
+		new ValidatedFields(
 		    // function called when validation fails
 		    function(element, errorMsg) {
 		        element.css('border', '1px red solid');
-			    element.next('span.error').html(errorMsg);
+			    element.next('span.error').html(errorMsg); // show error message
 		    },

 		    // function called when validation succeeds
 		    function(element) {
 		        element.css('border', '1px green solid');
-		        element.next('span.error').html('');
+		        element.next('span.error').html(''); // clear error message
 		    }
 		);
 	});